Cloudname/cloudname/README.md

 This is the Cloudname Library and the artifact that the project is named after.
 This is probably the directory you want to look at.

-#### base

-Various common tools and helper classes for services.
-Most of the things under this directory are tools used by us in our projects.
-You may find things of interest there -- or not.

 #### log

 This directory contains some of the tools we use for logging.